How can we help?

 A campaign describes the intended goal or use case of the messages (e.g.: account notification, customer care, or 2FA) and how businesses and organizations communicate with their audience through text messaging in a controlled and regulated manner.

-How do I register if I only use messaging services to send personal text messages and/or I don't have an EIN?
+How do I register if I only use messaging services to send personal text messages or if I don't have an EIN?

 Personal text messaging (P2P: person-to-person) isn't currently supported via Flowroute.
 Only A2P (application-to-person) is presently available.
 That means A2P 10DLC principals apply to all messages sent via A2P channels regardless of the content.